huggingface/hub-docs/docs/hub/datasets-image.md

 images/4.jpg
 ```

-Multiple [formats](./datasets-adding#file-formats) are supported at the same time, including png, jpg, tiff and webp.
+Multiple [formats](./datasets-adding#file-formats) are supported at the same time, including PNG, JPEG, TIFF and WebP.

 ```
 images/1.jpg